SaddestUnderscore/asteroids/README.md

 # asteroids
-game made with python test
+game made with python test to learn more about OOP, NOT game development
+   - one of the quotes on boot.dev course